-Even if a pre- or postnup doesn’t exist, owners can protect their business by keeping detailed records and separating their company and personal accounts.
+Even if a pre-or postnup doesn’t exist, owners can protect their business by keeping detailed records and separating their company and personal accounts.
 That includes accounting for all sources of business capital and whether they came from premarital or marital funding.

 Owners must make sure they maintain a full accounting for all cash transactions.
 They should also pay themselves a fair salary to establish income and pay their spouse a reasonable wage based on their contribution to the company.

-Finally, if you decide the only option is to end the marriage, keep the impact on your business to a minimum by scheduling divorce-related matters on your calendar, such as emails and phone calls.
+Finally, if you decide the only option is to end the marriage, keep the impact on your business to a minimum by scheduling divorce-related matters on your calendars, such as emails and phone calls.
 Limit discussion about your personal life with partners and employees and reduce the burden on staff by collecting all documents needed for your divorce in a single request.
 An experienced family law attorney can help you sort through these issues to protect your business’s future success.